 - Developed visualizations and integrated conceptual ecosystem models for each sub-region and published them in three separate NOAA Technical Memorandums.

-- Developed indicators to assess both human dimensions and biophysical attributes of the South Florida coastal marine ecosystem that will be published in a Special Issue of the journal Ecological Indicators entitled "Tools to Support Ecosystem Based Management of South Florida's Coastal Resources."
+- Developed indicators to assess both human dimensions and biophysical attributes of the South Florida coastal marine ecosystem and published them in a Special Issue of the journal Ecological Indicators entitled "Tools to Support Ecosystem Based Management of South Florida's Coastal Resources."